LeadDyno/leaddyno-docs-site/cratejoy-integration-guide.md

 After pasting in the code, click the green **Save** button at the top-right of the page.

-You can now leave the designer view and go back to the main [CrateJoy Control Panel](http://my.cratejoy.com).
+You can now leave the designer view and go back to the main [Cratejoy Control Panel](http://my.cratejoy.com).

-### Create CrateJoy API Credentials
+### Create Cratejoy API Credentials

 #### Step 1

-While back on the [CrateJoy Control Panel](http://my.cratejoy.com), select the **Settings** option in the left navigation menu, and click **API**.
+While back on the [Cratejoy Control Panel](http://my.cratejoy.com), select the **Settings** option in the left navigation menu, and click **API**.

 ![/img/cratejoy/cratejoy5.png](img/cratejoy/cratejoy5.png)